 You must understand that stress is only a result of your own perceptions of events and the way you react to these perceptions.
 Changing our perceptions of things and taming our minds to react differently, thus getting rid of the stressful threat, can control most if not all stress situations.

-This chapter offers various techniques proven to be highly effective in reducing stress and developing a positive attitude—important in maintaining a complete and balanced hormonal functioning and achieving healthy skin.
+This article offers various techniques proven to be highly effective in reducing stress and developing a positive attitude—important in maintaining a complete and balanced hormonal functioning and achieving healthy skin.